SeattleTestbed/docs/EducationalAssignments/ImmutableVersionOne.md

 One critical aspect of creating a reference monitor is to ensure it cannot be bypassed and handles all cases correctly.
 While not a perfect way of validating your reference monitor, it is useful to create test cases to see whether your security layer will work as expected (the test cases may be turned in as part of the next assignment).

-This assignment is intended to reinforce concepts of immutability, access control, and state consistency.
-By the end, you should understand how to design a security layer that preserves history and enforces tamper resistance.
+This assignment is intended to reinforce concepts of immutability, access control, and state consistency, where immutability ensures that once data is written, it cannot be changed or deleted; instead, new versions are created to preserve a tamper-proof history for auditing and recovery.
+By the end, you should understand how to design a security layer that maintains this history and enforces tamper resistance.

 ## Overview